-- Choose an array-element p = A[i] (the pivot element). - Partitioning: Permute the array such that on the left (resp., right) of the pivot element p all elements are ≤ p (resp., > p) (needs n - 1 comparisons). - Apply the algorithm recursively to the subarrays to the left and right of the pivot element.
+- Choose an array-element P = A[p] (the pivot element). - Partitioning: Permute the array entries such that on the left (resp., right) of the pivot element P all elements are $\leq P$ (resp., > P) (needs n-1 comparisons). - Apply the algorithm recursively to the subarrays to the left and right of the pivot element.